pratiksontakke/W4D5/Q1/_docs/assign_prompt.md

 Project Context:
 - Core Task: [Provide the one-sentence summary from Prompt 1]
-- Models Used: [List the models, e.g., Word2Vec, BERT, Sentence-BERT, OpenAI]
-- Key Files: app.py, config.py, core/, pipelines/
+- Key Technical Components: [List the key models/algorithms from the Deconstruction Report]
+- Project Structure: [Briefly describe the `core/`, `pipelines/` structure]

-Generate a comprehensive README.md file that includes:
+Generate a comprehensive `README.md` file that includes:
-1. A clear project title and a short, engaging overview
+1. A clear project title and a short, engaging overview.
-2. A "Features" section listing the key capabilities (e.g., "Compares 4 Embedding Models," "Real-time Classification UI")
+2. A "Features" section listing the key capabilities.
-3. A "Project Architecture" section briefly explaining the blueprint
+3. A "Project Architecture" section briefly explaining the blueprint.
+4. A "How It Works" section explaining the offline and online phases.
-4. A "Setup and Installation" section with clear, numbered steps
+5. A "Setup and Installation" section with clear, numbered steps.
-5. A "Usage" section explaining how to run the training pipeline and the web app
+6. A "Usage" section explaining how to run the main pipeline(s) and the final application.
-6. A "Results and Analysis" section (you can add a placeholder for this) summarizing which model performed best
+7. A "Results and Analysis" section (you can add a placeholder for me to fill in).
 ```

-**Your Action:**
-1. Create/overwrite your `README.md` file with the generated content
+**Your Action:** Create/overwrite your root `README.md` file with the generated content and fill in any final details.
-2. Fill in any placeholder sections with your specific results

-By following this prompt chain, you are not just completing an assignment.
-You are executing a professional workflow, building a maintainable product, and creating a repository of your own thinking.
-This is how you master the craft.